Three public sector leaders on why they work with the voluntary sector

 A new language altogether?

-It’s funny to recall, in a recent session at the Pioneering Care Centre in Durham, after showing The Parable of the Blobs & Squares video – the language in the room changed quite a bit and we had GPs talking about the need to be more ‘blobby’ and voluntary organisations recognising their ‘square-ish’ tendencies – but somehow this worked better.
-Perhaps it helped us find more common ground with where we are all trying to get to.
+It’s funny to recall, in a recent session at the Pioneering Care Centre in Durham, after showing The Parable of the Blobs & Squares video – the language in the room changed quite a bit and we had GPs talking about the need to be more ‘blobby’ and voluntary organisations recognising their ‘square-ish’ tendencies – but somehow this language worked better.
+Perhaps it helped us find more common ground.
 At the end of the day, that is the whole point isn’t it?

 Back to results